by Luke Wayne

 "Then all the people tore off the gold rings which were in their ears and brought them to Aaron.
 He took this from their hand, and fashioned it with a graving tool and made it into a molten calf; and they said, 'This is your god, O Israel, who brought you up from the land of Egypt.'
 Now when Aaron saw this, he built an altar before it; and Aaron made a proclamation and said, 'Tomorrow shall be a feast to the LORD,'" (Exodus 32:3-5).

-The calf was supposed to represent Israel's God who brought them out of Egypt, and the feast before the calf was said to be a "feast to the LORD."
+The calf wasn't supposed to be some new foreign god.
+It was supposed to be Israel's God who brought them out of Egypt, and the feast before the calf was said to be a "feast to the LORD."
 It does not appear that they intended to create a new god entirely distinct from the LORD.
 The image of the calf was meant to be an image of God, and the veneration they directed toward the calf was supposed to be reverence for the name of the LORD.
 Their woefully misguided plan seems to have been to worship the one, true God through this sculpture of a calf.
 God did not receive such worship, however, and regarded it as a grave sin.
 Likewise, in the time of the Judges we are told of an episode where:

 "There was a man of the hill country of Ephraim whose name was Micah.
 He said to his mother, 'The eleven hundred pieces of silver which were taken from you, about which you uttered a curse in my hearing, behold, the silver is with me; I took it.'
 And his mother said, 'Blessed be my son by the LORD.'
 He then returned the eleven hundred pieces of silver to his mother, and his mother said, 'I wholly dedicate the silver from my hand to the LORD for my son to make a graven image and a molten image; now therefore, I will return them to you.'
 So when he returned the silver to his mother, his mother took two hundred pieces of silver and gave them to the silversmith who made them into a graven image and a molten image, and they were in the house of Micah.
 And the man Micah had a shrine and he made an ephod and household idols and consecrated one of his sons, that he might become his priest.
 In those days there was no king in Israel; every man did what was right in his own eyes," (Judges 17:1-6).